 Assistant Professor at the University of South Florida College Of Medicine, Molecular Pharmacology & Physiology.
-He is the senior research scientist at the Institute for Human and Machine Cognition and his research is even supported by the office of Naval Research as well as the Department Of Defense.
+He is the senior research scientist at the Institute for Human and Machine Cognition, and his research is even supported by the Office of Naval Research as well as the Department Of Defense.

-Dr. D’Agostino is an avid supporter and researcher of the ketogenitc diet, especially its therapeutic role in cancer prevention and treatment.
+Dr. D’Agostino is an avid supporter and researcher of the ketogenic diet, especially its therapeutic role in cancer prevention and treatment.
 He noticed he was getting frequent cramps when he first started on the ketogenic diet (muscle cramps are a classic symptom of magnesium deficiency).
 He started supplementing with magnesium to remedy the cramps.

 Here’s what Dominic takes:

-Form: Magnesium citrate, Magnesium chloride and Magnesium glycinate.
+Form: Magnesium citrate, Magnesium chloride, and Magnesium glycinate.

 Brand: Natural Calm – Magnesium citrate powder